 satisfying, as they will be done on a boat that I will know inside and out, as

-I have completely rebuild with a few helping hands.
+I have completely rebuilt it with a few helping hands.

 Some of my racing will be solo or shorthanded to promote shorthanded sailing, some of the racing will be all female crew to promote women racing, and then there will be the mix to just promote sailing as a way to feel good and be a team player!